PolieBotics/PolieBotics/README.md

-# Inverting the Looking Glass: PolieBotics for Signal-Based Robotics and Embodied Reflection
+# Inverting the Looking Glass: PolieBotics for Differentiable & Cryptographic Signal-Loop Robotics and Embodied Reflection

 ------